 CVD occurs when a person is unable to detect light at certain wavelengths.

-Normal (human) vision uses three different cone cells in the eye to detect colors in specific light spectrums that roughly align to red, blue, and green light waves.
-If one or more of those cone types isn’t present or is malfunctioning, the affected light spectrum is affected.
+Normal (human) vision uses three different cone cells in the eye to detect colors in specific light spectrums that roughly align to red, blue, and green light waves 4.
+If one or more of those cone types isn’t present or is malfunctioning, the person’s light spectrum is affected 4.

-- Dichromacy is what happens when one of the three cone types is missing or damaged.
-This includes those with protanomaly, protanopia, deuteranomaly, deuteranopia, tritanomaly, and tritanopia.
+- Dichromacy is what happens when one of the three cone types is missing or damaged 5.
+This includes those with protanomaly, protanopia, deuteranomaly, deuteranopia, tritanomaly, and tritanopia 5.

-- Monochromacy is what happens when two of the three types of cones are missing or damaged.
-It includes those with achromatopsia.
+- Monochromacy is what happens when two of the three types of cones are missing or damaged 6.

-For the vast majority of people, CVD was inherited from their mother.
-Others may become colorblind from other diseases such as Diabetes and Multiple Sclerosis, or from aging or certain medications.
-As many as 3% of the population could be affected by age-related deficiencies.
-Damage to the cerebral cortex of the brain could cause cerebral achromatopsia where people are aware of their visual experiences but are unable to imagine or remember colors.
+The majority of people inherit CVD from their mother 7.
+Others may become colorblind from other diseases such as Diabetes or from aging or certain medications 7.
+Damage to the cerebral cortex of the brain could cause cerebral achromatopsia where people are aware of their visual experiences but are unable to imagine or remember colors 8.

 There are some people whose color vision is actually enhanced above normal.

-- Tetrachromats have an extra set of cones that pick up more color between red and green than the usual trichromatic eyesight that most humans have.
+- Tetrachromats have an extra set of cones that pick up more color between red and green than the usual trichromatic eyesight that most humans have 9.

 Benefits of CVD

 As with most disabilities, CVD is only a disability when the surrounding environment doesn’t align with a user’s experience.
-There are some benefits to CVD, according to Color Blindness or Color Vision Deficiency by Gianni A. Sarcone.
+There may be some benefits to CVD.

-- The US Army has reported that people with CVD could better spot people or things in camouflage than those with normal color vision.
+- The US Army has reported that people with CVD could better spot people or things in camouflage than those with normal color vision ((Color Blindness or Color Vision Deficiency by Gianni A. Sarcone at Archimedes Lab).

 Tools